-Any person wishing to make comments concerning the quality of the activities or services offered by the Department can contact the office of the area in question.
-If you witness an act of poaching, report it to a wildlife protection officier by calling S.O.S.
+Any person wishing to make comments concerning the quality of the activities or services offered by the Department can contact the office of the aera in question.
+If you witness an act of poaching, report it to a wildlife protection officer by calling S.O.S.
 Poaching at 1 800 463-2191.
-Use the S.O.S. line only to report cases of poaching.
-To request information, contact one of the offices of the Department, Faune Québec Sector, listed below.